 Invest in a business.
 This can be a business that you help finance in return for a share of the profits, or it can be a business you start.
-You can start a business with the intention of selling later, or you can use it for continued income now, and pass it on to your family later.
-From owning income producing web sites, to starting a brick and mortar store, a business can provide you with a way to grow your income.
+You can start a business with the intention of selling it later, or you can use it for continued income now and pass it on to your family later.
+From owning income-producing websites to starting a brick and mortar store, a business can provide you with a way to grow your income.
 However, the risk is that the business falters and the income dries up.

 Here are some articles to check out:

-- 40+ Passive Income Ideas and Ways to Make Extra Money
+- 40+ Extra Income Ideas and Ways to Make Money

 - Extra Income and Business Ideas for College Students

 - 5 Best Small Business Ideas to Make Money from Home

 - How to Make Money Blogging

 4. Precious Metals